 It is recommended that the entire equipment be disconnected from the a-c power supply whenever the 82 is removed from or installed in its socket.

 APPLICATION

-The 82 is recommended for supplying d-c power to receivers, particularly those employing Class B audio amplification (see page 15).
-The direct current requirements of such receivers cause considerable variation in the load impressed on the rectifier tube.
-The 82 is especially suited to take care of this load demand with excellent regulation.
+As a full-wave rectifier, the 82 is recommended for supplying d-c power to receivers, particularly those in which the direct-current requirements cause considerable variation in the load impressed on the rectifier tube.